heikkisa/blender-import-sketchup/README.md

 **Validate models**

-Validates the imported modles to make sure they are sane.
-Altough it sounds like enabling this always would be a good idea sometimes the fixes that the validation makes can break the model quite badly.
-Of course the alternative is that you have an invalid model which works fine most of the time but can crash the whole application if you try to perform certain operations.
+Validates the imported modes to make sure that they are sane.
+Although it sounds like enabling this always would be a good idea sometimes the fixes that the validation makes can break the model quite badly.
+Of course the alternative is that you have an invalid model which works fine most of the time but can crash the whole application if you try to perform certain operations on it.

 **Add a parent object**